VirJenDB/VizAvalanche/README.md

 The dataset underlying the existing statistics can be obtained from https://cloud.uni-jena.de/s/9BWwdkBCKYsi6yB for the duration of this hackathon.

-The file `api.py` is the current code that creates most of these plots.
+The file `api.py` is the current code that creates most of these plots – (only for inspiration) no need to modify that.

 If you want to contribute to the plots or improve code: